AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">Description</th><td>The verb “Satisfied” indicates that the LMS has determined that the Learner has met the moveOn criteria of all AU's in a block or has met the moveOn criteria for all AU's in the course.</td></tr>
 <tr><th align="left">AU Obligations</th><td>None</td></tr>
 <th align="left">LMS Obligations</th><td>
 <ol><li>The LMS MUST use the "Satisfied" statement when the learner has met the moveOn criteria of all AU's in a block.
-In this statement the LMS MUST use the block id (section 7.1.2 in the cmi5 Course Structure document) as the Object id (section 9.4 Object).</li>
+In this statement the LMS MUST use the block id (Section 7.1.2 in the cmi5 Course Structure document) as the Object id (Section 9.4 - Object).</li>
 <li>The LMS MUST also use the "Satisfied" statement when the learner has met the moveOn criteria for all AU's in a course.
-In this statement the LMS MUST use the course id (section 7.1.1 in the cmi5 Course Structure document) as the Object id (section 9.4 Object)</li>
+In this statement the LMS MUST use the course id (Section 7.1.1 in the cmi5 Course Structure document) as the Object id (Section 9.4 - Object)</li>
 </ol></td></tr>
 <tr><th align="left">Usage</th><td>See LMS obligations.</td></tr>
 </table>